SunOS-Linux/SunOS-Installer/AutomatedInstall/README.md

-# archlinux-aip
+# sun-aip
-The Arch Linux's Automated Installation Procedure tool
+The Sun/OS Automated Installation Procedure tool

 ## What is this?
-This is a utility which will setup Arch Linux from terminal to a desktop for you.
+This is a utility which will setup Sun/OS from ARCHISO terminal to a desktop for the end users.

 Feel free to fork it and make your own configuration.